AshishYesale7/Calander-Ai/COMPLETE_EXPLANATION.md

 - **User Focus**: Solutions designed around real user needs
 - **Scalable Design**: Built to grow and adapt to changing requirements

-Whether you're a developer interested in AI integration, a student looking for career guidance, or someone passionate about the intersection of technology and personal development, FutureSight offers valuable insights and practical solutions.
+Whether you're a developer interested in AI integration, a student looking for career guidance, or someone passionate about the intersection of technology and personal development, Calendar.ai offers valuable insights and practical solutions.

 The project showcases how technology can be used not just to automate tasks, but to genuinely enhance human potential and help people achieve their aspirations more effectively.